DanielMartensson/Deeplearning2C/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Train%20Android.jpeg)

 I evaluate my model after the training.
+This was just a test to check if the evaluation functionality works.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Eval%20Android.jpeg)